AustinJAdams/MATH611/README.md

 # MATH611
-This Repo is to host the data from my Time Series Analysis Class
+This repo is to host the data from my Time Series Analysis class